We updated our look! Same Herb Stomp.

 Native region

-Arabian Peninsula (Oman, Yemen), East Africa (Somalia, Ethiopia)
+the Arabian Peninsula and East Africa

 Form

-Hardened resin tears collected from tapped trees
+Hardened resin tears

 What does Frankincense smell like?